 Figure 2.
-PTB mercury manometer (HgM) with its reference (-) and measurement (+) pressure lines and climatization temperature sensors (x).
+PTB mercury manometer (HgM) with its reference (-) and measurement (+) pressure lines and climatisation temperature sensors (x).

-In the gauge pressure mode, the VLPC was used as usual.
+In the gauge-pressure mode, the VLPC was used as usual.
 At the beginning, zero pressures were set in both instruments, and both instruments were zeroed.
-After zeroing, pressures were generated separately in both instruments.
-When generating the pressures, valve V1, which separated both instruments, stayed closed, and valve V2 was open, allowing the HgM to be connected to its pressure generator.
+After zeroing, pressures were generated separately.
+When generating the pressures, valve V1, which separated both instruments, remained closed, and valve V2 was open, allowing the HgM to be connected to its pressure generator.
 Thus, the target pressure was generated by the VLPC within the FPG and by the pressure generator within the HgM.
 The height of the movable vessel was adjusted to make capacitances C1 and C2 equal (see Figure 2).
-Then, valve V2 was closed and, using the VLPC to finely adjust the pressure in the FPG, a nearly zero indication of the CDG was reached.
+Valve V2 was then closed and, using the VLPC to finely adjust the pressure in the FPG, a close-to- zero indication of the CDG was reached.
 Next, bypath valve V1 was opened to establish a direct connection and a pressure equilibrium between both systems.
 When equilibrium was achieved and all relevant indications became stable, their values and all conditions were recorded.